Last Updated on January 31, 2026 by George Pavlopoulos

 The best hotel chain in Berlin: Motel One

-The Motel One chain is one of my favorites.
+Motel One is one of my favorite hotel chains.
 I’ve stayed in several Motel One hotels around Germany, and they are always a bargain.
 The rooms are clean, and their locations are prime.
 Whenever a friend asks me what’s the best accommodation option in Berlin, I always tell them to check the Motel Ones first.
-There are several of them around Berlin, but here I’ll point you to the most central ones: the Motel One Upper West in the former West Berlin, the Motel One in Mitte, and the Motel One at Potsdamer Platz.

 Berlin is nine times bigger than Paris